 If it’s nothing, your doctor will be able to reassure you.
 But if it’s something, finding out what it is and getting treatment can be really important.

 Blood in your poo should always be reported to your doctor straight away.
 Usually it’s not cancer and can be treated quickly and easily.
 The most common cause of blood in your poo is piles (haemorrhoids).
 Piles are caused by straining when going to the toilet.
 But blood in your poo can be a symptom of bowel cancer, so it’s very important to tell your doctor and get it checked out.

 If you’ve noticed blood in your pee on any occasion, no matter how much or what colour, make an appointment to tell your doctor straight away.
 The most common causes of blood in your pee are urinary tract or bladder infections, but it could be a symptom of a more serious condition such as prostate or bladder cancer.
 The best thing to do is to tell your doctor straight away and let them decide if further tests are required.

 As men get older they often have problems peeing (passing urine).
 They may find they need to pee urgently or more often, are unable to go when they need to, or experience pain when they do.
 These symptoms are usually caused by a common medical condition that causes the prostate gland to enlarge (known as BPH, or benign prostate hyperplasia).
 Less commonly, these symptoms can be caused by prostate cancer.
 If you’re having any of these problems, you should tell your doctor.

 For women, infections are the most common cause of pain and difficulty peeing.
-But needing to pee urgently or more often than usual should always be checked.
+But needing to pee urgently or more often than usual should always be checked by visiting your doctor.

 Runny poo (diarrhoea)